Skip to main content

 • Thursday: Integration and testing continues

-• Friday: Integration happens until 12:00 (UTC+8), afterwards we try to achieve 100% 'Test Passed' and stop integrating any untested changes until a master release is produced.
+• Friday: Integration happens until 12:00 (UTC+8), afterwards we try to achieve 100% 'Test Passed' and stop integrating any untested changes until a main release is produced.
 Note that 24h before the cutoff it's possible to pick issues out of order towards queues reduction.

 note

-Along this period we always release as many stable weeklies, both supported (always) and security only (when there are changes), as master rolls (on-demand, beta, rc) happen (see MDLSITE-3470).
+Along this period we always release as many stable weeklies, both supported (always) and security only (when there are changes), as main rolls (on-demand, beta, rc) happen (see MDLSITE-3470).
 Note that those tags are not simply tags but they come with some important implications, aiming to stability, safety and clarity.
 Integrators will try to remain loyal to them, be warned:

 • Once beta is released, new features or improvements "unrelated" with the release will be really harder to be accepted.
 A +4 from developer managers (normally +3 is enough) will be needed to proceed with the issue.
 Integrators vote will be, always, -1.